Mubangakampamba/mySQL/README.md

 ## Workflow
    - Check the data.
    - find distinct values.
-   - Replace spaces with '_' in the industries table.
+   - Replace spaces with underscore in the industries table.
    - change the column names.
-   - in Excel:
+   - in MS excel:
       1. find and select -> replace.
       2. text to columns.
       3. filter.